seinecle/mk99/docs/generated-slides/subdir/what-is-big-data_temp_pdf.md

 ==== 4.
 The mindset changed as to what "counts" as data
 //ST: !

-* Unstructured (see above for definiton of "unstructured") textual data was usually not stored: it takes a lot space, and software to query it was not sufficiently developped.
+* Unstructured (see above for definition of "unstructured") textual data was usually not stored: it takes a lot space, and software to query it was not sufficiently developped.

+//ST: !
-* Network data (also know as graphs) (who is friend with whom, who likes the same things as whom, etc.) was usually neglected as "not true observation", and hard to query.
+* Network data (also known as graphs) (who is friend with whom, who likes the same things as whom, etc.) was usually neglected as "not true observation", and hard to query.
 Social networks like Facebook made a lot to make businesses aware of the value of graphs (especially https://en.wikipedia.org/wiki/Social_graph[social graphs]).

+//ST: !
 * Geographical data has democratized: specific (and expensive) databases existed for a long time to store and query "place data" (regions, distances, proximity info...) but easy-to-use solutions have multiplied recently.